Sheuly Azad

 Umme Fatema Nazma Begum (উম্মে ফাতেমা নাজমা বেগম; born 2 October 1972), better known as Sheuly Azad, is an entrepreneur and politician, holding one of the seats reserved for women in the 11th Jatiya Sangsad, the Bangladeshi parliament.

-Early life

-Sheuly was born in the Muslim family of West Kuttapara in Sarail Upazila, Brahmanbaria District.
-Her father is a Businessman and mother is a housewife.

 Career

 After the death of her husband, Azad entered politics.
 The Sarail Upazila Awami League committee was dissolved and Sheuly Azad was elected joint convener-1 of the upazila unit on 10 December 2014.
 She later was appointed general secretary of the unit.

 Azad was appointed reserved seat member of parliament in 2019.
 She was the first Awami League member of parliament from Sarail Upazila since 1973.

 Azad campaigned for Abdus Sattar Bhuiyan, expelled Bangladesh Nationalist Party politician, for by-polls in 2023.

 After the fall of the Sheikh Hasina led Awami League government a murder case was filed against Azad regarding the death of Liton Miah, activist of Hefazat-e-Islam Bangladesh, who was killed on 28 March 2021 in a clash with the police.
 Detective Branch arrested her in the case from Niketan and handed her over to Sarail Police Station.